1. Home

 4.2 Cents Per Km For Electric Cars

-Some electric cars are exempt from FBT, but the taxable value is still a Reportable Fringe Benefit.
+For electric cars which are exempt from FBT, the taxable value is still a Reportable Fringe Benefit.

 In order to calculate a taxable value, employee contributions are taken into account, which include the home electricity cost of recharging batteries.